Identifying the Most Appropriate Order for Categorical Responses: Introduction

 In model~\eqref{eq:model_baseline}, the $J$th category is treated as the baseline category.
-It is well known that the choice of baseline category does not matter since the resulting models are equivalent (see, for example, Section~4.4 in \cite{hastie2009elements}).
-However, the equivalence on choices of baseline categories is true only for npo models.
-As we will show in Section~\ref{sec:baseline_category}, for po models or general ppo models, the models with different baseline categories are not equivalent and thus the baseline category should be chosen carefully.
+It is well known that the choice of baseline category does not matter, because the resulting models are equivalent (e.g., see Section~4.4 in \cite{hastie2009elements}).
+However, the equivalence of choices of baseline categories is true only for npo models.
+As we show in Section~\ref{sec:baseline_category}, for po or general ppo models, those with different baseline categories are not equivalent, and thus the baseline category should be chosen carefully.

-The other three logit models assume that the response categories have a natural ordering or a hierarchical structure, known as {\it ordinal} or {\it hierarchical}.
+The other three logit models assume that the response categories have a natural ordering or a hierarchical structure, and are known as {\it ordinal} or {\it hierarchical} models, respectively.
 Following \cite{bu2020}, these three logit models with ppo can be written as follows: